The Email Service

 Can I use something other than coffee grounds?

-One advantage of using coffee grounds though, is that it is pasteurized when you make the coffee, and as such it can be used with no other processing needed.
+One advantage of using coffee grounds is that the coffee brewing pasteurizes the coffee grounds.
+As such, it can be used with no other processing needed.

 How long before the mushrooms come out?